RillingDev/rilling.dev/source/_posts/getting-into-javascript-building-and-bundling-modules.md

 ## ES Modules

 [ES Modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), an [ECMAScript standard](https://tc39.es/ecma262/#sec-modules), is the youngest in the family of module definitions.
 It is natively [supported by modern browsers](https://developer.mozilla.org/en/docs/web/JavaScript/reference/statements/import#Browser_compatibility), which notably excludes IE 11.
 However, this doesn't stop us from using it if we have to support IE 11, since we have module bundling tools, like [webpack](https://webpack.js.org/) or [rollup](https://rollupjs.org/guide/en/) which can create a regular JavaScript file that also works in IE 11.
-Note that it is common to use these bundling tools even if IE 11 is not required due to the fact that bundling and related operations that can be done during build can reduce the total file size and thus improve performance.
-[Node.js also supports ES Modules](https://nodejs.org/api/esm.html) natively, but has some restrictions such as forcing the use of file extensions when specifying which file to import.
+Note that it is common to use these bundling tools even if IE 11 is not required since bundling and related operations that can be done during build can reduce the total file size and thus improve performance.
+[Node.js also supports ES Modules](https://nodejs.org/api/esm.html) natively but has some restrictions such as forcing the use of file extensions when specifying which file to import.

 ES Module Syntax Example: